Flashpoint Xplor 300 Pro TTL R2 review: Impressive power in a small package

 I’ve been impressed with many of the monolights in the Godox/Flashpoint lineup and the Xplor Pro 300 TTL R2 is no different.
 At $500, it’s not the cheapest battery-powered strobe option around.
 If you want a full set of built-in features, though, it offers a very solid mix of power and portability.

 If you think you’re going to expand your arsenal down the road, it’s worth digging into the company’s pre-built kits, which sometimes offer big savings.
-Right now, for instance, you can get of the Xplor 300 Pro TTL R2 lights with several accessories for $750 total.
-That’s a big price cut if you can swing the cost.
+Right now, for instance, you can get two of the Xplor 300 Pro TTL R2 lights with several accessories for $750 total.
+That’s a big price cut if you can the cost.

 Ultimately, this light serves as a perfect step up from someone coming from an on-camera speedlite.
 It offers much more power, but still retains the automatic TTL functionality that you may be used to.